connkat/hooks-code-along/lecture-notes.md

 #### NOTE: We need to use `useState` to keep track of our data so that React will know when changes occur

+### Props
+Props are used to pass things down from parent to child.
+A component is only aware of what we tell it, so React uses props to pass down thing information that it needs.
+Parent components are often responsible for maintaining state and making changes to state that will affect children.

+### Side Effects

+- Question: can someone explain what a side effect is?
+(I'll update these notes with the answer after)

 ### useEffect

 - `useEffect` is a hook that allows you to perform side effects from a functional component.
 It serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` lifecycle methods in React classes, but is unified into a single API.

-- Question: can someone explain what a side effect is?
+In other words, it decouples rendering form side effects.

 - useEffect takes two params:
 	- A function